AxonIQ/reference-guide/configuring-infrastructure-components/messaging-concepts/message-anatomy.md

                            .withMetaData(singletonMap("myKey", 42)) // 2
                            .andMetaData(singletonMap("otherKey", "some value")); // 2
 ```
-1. Create an EventMessage with "myPayload" as payload
+1. Create an EventMessage with "myPayload" as the payload
 2. `withMetaData` replaces any Meta Data in the message with the given Map.
     In this case `java.util.Collections.singletonMap()` is used to define a single entry.
-3. `andMetaData` adds the entries from the given Map to the Message's meta data.
+3. `andMetaData` adds the entries from the given Map to the Message's metadata.
     Existing entries with equal keys are overwritten.

  > *Note - about `MetaData` implementing `Map<String, Object>`*